apurvanakade/apurvanakade.github.io/content/Random/Meditations/My Issues With Meditation.md

 type: "post"
 ---

 I'm quite sold on Meditation and do it pretty regularly.
-In a separate post, I would like to write about what about it interests me.
+In a separate post, I'll write about what about Meditation interests me.
 Here, I want to collect all the things about the cult of Meditation that offend me in some way.
-I'm mostly doing for my own clarification so that I can articulate my concerns precisely and then move on and focus on the positive aspects of Meditation.
+I'm mostly doing this for my own clarification so that I can articulate my concerns precisely and then move on and focus on the positive aspects of Meditation.

 ---